Stocks gain ground on Wall Street as Fed agrees on smaller rate hikes

-(AP) — Stocks were higher on Wall Street in afternoon trading Wednesday, after the minutes from the Federal Reserve’s most recent policy meeting showed central bank officials agreed that smaller rate hikes would likely be appropriate “soon.”
+(AP) — Stocks closed broadly higher on Wall Street Wednesday, after the minutes from the Federal Reserve’s most recent policy meeting showed central bank officials agreed that smaller rate hikes would likely be appropriate “soon.”

-That’s likely to stoke optimism among investors who have been trying to gauge how soon the central bank would begin to dial back their aggressive pace of rate hikes in its campaign to lower inflation.
+Long-term Treasury yields fell.
+The yield on the 10-year Treasury, which influences mortgage rates, slipped to 3.69% from 3.76%.

-At the meeting early this month, the Fed officials expressed uncertainty about how long it might take for their rate hikes to slow the economy enough to tame inflation.
-At a news conference following the Nov.
-1-2 meeting, Chair Jerome Powell stressed that that the Fed wasn’t even close to declaring victory in its fight to curb high inflation.
-Other Fed officials have signaled in recent weeks that additional hikes are still needed.
+At the Nov.
+1-2 meeting, Fed officials expressed uncertainty about how long it might take for their rate hikes to slow the economy enough to tame inflation.
+And at a news conference afterward, Chair Jerome Powell stressed that that the Fed wasn’t even close to declaring victory in its fight to curb high inflation.
+Other Fed officials in the weeks since the meeting signaled that additional hikes would still be necessary.

-Still, the minutes show Fed officials also agreed that smaller rate hikes “would likely soon be appropriate.″
+Still, a “substantial majority″ of the officials felt that smaller rate hikes “would likely soon be appropriate,” according to the minutes of their meeting.

+That line of thinking is likely to stoke optimism among investors who have been trying to gauge how soon central bank officials would begin to dial back the aggressive pace of rate hikes in the Fed’s campaign to lower inflation.

 “Markets continue to hold onto gains as the Fed minutes reinforce what Fed speakers have been telegraphing since the November 1-2 meeting,” said Quincy Krosby, chief global strategist for LPL Financial.
 “That is that the Fed is stepping down in terms of rates, from the aggressive campaign of 75 basis points to 50 basis points most likely at the December 13-14 meeting.”